MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentsharefileresult.md

 public sealed class IsolatedWindowsEnvironmentShareFileResult -->

 ## -description

-Runtime class containing result properties for a file shared into an Isolated Windows Environment.
+**Deprecated.** Runtime class containing result properties for a file shared into an Isolated Windows Environment.

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples